-Here’s a recipe for you to try from our Pork, Lamb, and Spa class:
+Here’s a recipe for you to try from one of our culinary classes:

 Prep time: 25 minutes